The man behind the map

 He took a year to recover but he didn't exactly put his feet up.
 He actually went pretty much straight back to work, even though he couldn't feel his legs.
 He explained it was pretty much like having pins and needles all the time.
 He's made of pretty tough stock, this man – which brings me to our next little snippet.

-One of the things I've learned about Mike is that when it comes to his family, it's one of his favorite topics.
+One of the things I've learned about Mike is that when it comes to his family, it's one of his favourite topics.
 Here I asked him about a time when his work-life crossed paths with his family life.

 Story two: Mike's great-great-grandmother's murder.